confluentinc/examples/ccloud/README.md

 To avoid unexpected charges, carefully evaluate the cost of resources before launching any demo and ensure all resources are destroyed after you are done running it.

 These demos are meant for development environments only, do not run any demo against your production Confluent Cloud cluster.
-Some of these scripts create clusters, topics, resources, ACLs, service accounts, etc, and delete them as well, so run them only in a development cluster.
+These scripts create environments, clusters, topics, ACLs, service accounts, applications, and other resources.
+The scripts provide functions to delete created resources; however, you should verify the deletion of all demo resources manually.

 # Demos